dominiclvj/amigoscode-html-demo/modules/js-fundamentals/variables/instructions/instruction.md

 # Variables

+## Learning

+In JavaScript, variables are containers for storing information.
+Think of them like labelled boxes where you can keep values such as names, numbers, or even more complex data.
+Once stored, you can use those values throughout your program.

-With javascript we can declare a new variable with the keyword `var`.
+You can declare a new variable with the keyword ```var```:

 ```js
 var firstName = "Bob";